unclezap/zebtemp/README.md

 ### Step 1 - Display All Beer Names

-When the page loads, you should see a list of all of the beer names retrieved from the API on the left hand side of the screen.
+When the page loads, I should see a list of all of the beer names retrieved from the API on the left hand side of the screen.
 The API endpoint we need to retrieve all the beers is a conventional RESTful route

 * **Route:** GET `http://localhost:3000/beers`